ctfer-io/chall-manager/webdocs/challmaker-guides/flag-variation-engine.md

 {{< /tabpane >}}

 If you want to use decorator around the flag (e.g. `BREFCTF{}`), don't put it in the `flag` constant else it will be variated.

-## Limitations

-We are aware that this proposition does not solve all issues: if people share their write-up, they will be able to flag.
-This limitation is considered out of our scope, as we don't think the Challenge on Demand solution fits this use case.

-Nevertheless, our differentiation strategy can be the basis of a proper solution to the APG-problem (Automatic Program Generation): we are able to write one scenario that will differentiate the instances per source.
-This could fit the input of an APG-solution.

-Moreover, it considers a precise scenario of advanced malicious collaborative sources, where shareflag consider malicious collaborative sources only (more "accessible" by definition).